Dajokeisonu/Switchroot-Magisk/README.md

 # Guide

-- git clone or extract the folder anywhere.
+- git clone or extract the magisk folder anywhere.
 - copy your clean boot.img into the folder
 - open terminal in the folder and make the file executable chmod +x boot_patch.sh
 - then type ./boot_patch.sh boot.img